 Je’anna L Clements

 She believes that self-directed education (SDE) is better suited to this brief than our current mainstream model of schooling, as the origins of SDE are actively rooted in the respectful, egalitarian treatment of children.
+Part 2 of this series of articles is now available to read on the ASDE website.
 You can read more about Je’anna Clements in our interview with her in our Voices from the Sector section.

 Alternatives to School – a 15 minute talk by Carol Black, Director of Schooling the World and Education Analyst.
 Her talk touches on how conventional schooling has become a human right but questions its use of compulsion and control, as opposed to education based in freedom, autonomy, consent and cooperation.